jemspar/rootstalk_summer2019/content/volume-v-issue-1/editors-note-VolV_Issue1.md

 date: 2019-05-29T21:08:24Z
 draft: false
 tags: ["featured"]
+description: "In a community writing workshop, Rootstalk's Editor discovered a small town's true diversity."
 ---

 Back  in  the  late  50s  and  early  60s,  there  was  a  cop show called "Naked City" on network TV.
 Each  episode  always  ended  with  a  narrator's  voice  in-toning the same line: "There are eight million stories in the naked city.
 This has been one of them."